Fast and slow surfactants in turbulence-driven bubble breakup: Effect of surfactant on bubble production across scales

-In the following, we use $d_{H, {\rm eff}}\simeq2.5$~mm as a typical length scale to compute the Biot number (a different value would simply shift the estimated Bi without changing our conclusions).
-We need to estimate the adsorption timescale for the various contamination cases considered.
-The inset of Fig. \ref{fig:4}(b) shows data from the literature for SDS (extracted from \citep{Fainerman2010}) and Tween 80 (a surfactant similar to Tween 20 but with more oxyethylene groups, extracted from \citep{Qazi2020}).
-Both datasets are measured using a Maximum Bubble Pressure Tensiometer, and Tween 80 has a much slower adsorption ($\sim 10$~s) than SDS ($\sim 10$~ms).
+We therefore need to estimate the adsorption timescale for the various contamination cases considered.
+The inset of figure \ref{fig:7} shows data acquired using a maximum bubble pressure tensiometer for SDS (extracted from \cite{Fainerman2010}), Tween 80 (a surfactant similar to Tween 20 but with more oxyethylene groups, extracted from \cite{Qazi2020}) and CTAB (also extracted from \cite{Qazi2020}).
+The adsorption timescale differs markedly across surfactants, with Tween~80 ($\sim 10~\text{s}$) being much slower than SDS ($\sim 10~\text{ms}$), while CTAB lies in between ($\sim 1~\text{s}$).
+In all cases, the adsorption timescales become much faster as concentration is increased, with a variation close to $\tau_{\rm ads} \propto c^{-2}$.
 Note however that the datasets cover concentrations that are larger than the ones we use (highlighted with the shaded areas).
-We therefore need to model the adsorption timescales at lower concentrations.
+We therefore need to extend $\tau_{\rm ads}$ to lower concentrations via modeling.